 All About My Mother perfectly demonstrates his ability to make meaningful and in-depth films about trans women and their lives.

 When Manuela’s son Esteban dies in a road accident, she tries to find his father, who was a trans woman and sex worker (facts that her son never knew).
 There are beautiful moments where trans women talk about the challenges of being true to themselves in a prejudiced society and there’s an overarching level of respect for their experience.

 Truly a film of the modern age, this LA-based movie was shot entirely on three iPhone 5S and follows the story of a transgender sex worker who learns that her pimp-slash-boyfriend has been cheating on her with a cisgender woman.
-Sin-Dee learns this upon getting out of prison and goes on the rampage trying to find the woman (or women, as it turns out) who wronged her.
+Sin-Dee learns this upon getting out of prison and goes on a rampage trying to find the woman (or women, as it turns out) who wronged her.

 Taking its name from Lou Reed’s famous song (itself a ground-breaking reference to trans culture), this French-language film focuses on a transsexual sex worker, Stephanie, played by trans woman Stephanie Michelini.
 She moves to a small town to care for her mother, bringing with her the flatmates she is also having relationships with.

-It’s very non-linear, with the stories being told in fragments that contrast the moments of sadness with those of joy in a way that you’ll either find totally immersive or rather jarring, depending on your tastes.
+Wild Side is very non-linear, with the stories being told in fragments that contrast the moments of sadness with those of joy in a way that you’ll either find totally immersive or rather jarring, depending on your tastes.